boaol/dst_character_kui/README.md

   - Add fuelable light, light capacity is five times as minehat
 * Backpack
   - Add backpack armor, configurable in mod config
-  - remove backpack as fridge
+  - can be config as backpack

 ## About Bugs